Dizziness

 x

 Medical marijuana is like other medications in that it can cause a series of side effects.
-Even though some are common and others rare, they’re critical to understand if you or a loved one are beginning to use medical cannabis.
+Even though some are common and others rare, it’s critical to understand what may happen if you or a loved one are beginning to use medical cannabis.
 One of the most common side effects of medical weed is dizziness, which first-time users often experience.

 When recommending medical marijuana, as well as any other medication, physicians are always considering its pros and cons.
-Most doctors only recommend a medicine if they feel its benefits outweigh its side effects — medical weed is no exception.
+Most doctors only recommend medicine if they feel its benefits outweigh its side effects — and medical marijuana is no exception.

 In some instances, your physician may consider how those side effects could help your treatment plan.
 Patients with insomnia, for example, could receive a medical cannabis recommendation because the medicine can cause drowsiness.

-• Decrease in Blood Pressure: Medical pot’s cerebral and physical effects come from cannabinoids.
-One primary cannabinoid, tetrahydrocannabinol (THC), tends to cause several side effects in high concentrations — one is a decrease in blood pressure, as THC expands your blood vessels.
+• Decrease in blood pressure: Medical marijuana’s cerebral and physical effects come from cannabinoids.
+One primary cannabinoid, tetrahydrocannabinol (THC), tends to cause several side effects in high concentrations.
+One such side effect is a decrease in blood pressure as THC expands your blood vessels.
 With a blood pressure drop, your heart rate increases.
 It’s not uncommon to then become dizzy, especially if you’re standing.

-• Increase in Sensory Perception: Another effect of THC that’s especially noticeable when you’re using a strain with a high-THC content is heightened sensory perception.
-Researchers suspect that with enhanced senses, such as sight and sounds, it’s more of a challenge for your brain to keep your body balanced and compensate for changes, like standing up.
+• Increase in sensory perception: Another effect of THC that’s especially noticeable when you’re using a strain with a high THC content is heightened sensory perception.
+Researchers suspect that with enhanced senses, such as sight and sound, it’s more of a challenge for your brain to keep your body balanced and compensate for changes, like standing up.
 That learning curve can cause dizziness.

-Another factor that’s often associated with feeling dizzy after using medical weed is familiarity.
-Those who have been using medical cannabis for an extensive period tend to not experience dizziness.
+Another factor that’s often associated with feeling dizzy after using medical cannabis is familiarity.
+Those who have been using medical cannabis for an extensive period tend not to experience dizziness.
 Those beginning their medical marijuana treatment, however, usually do.
-A potential reason for this difference is that your body is still becoming familiar with medical pot’s effects.
+A potential reason for this difference is that your body is still becoming familiar with medical marijuana’s effects.

 Signs of Dizziness From Medical Cannabis